Phoenix STS Logo

 Control Measure Recommendations

-Our recommendations are practical, proportionate, and prioritised by risk level.
-We apply the hierarchy of controls (elimination, substitution, engineering controls, administrative controls, personal protective equipment) and provide clear implementation guidance with estimated costs and timeframes where appropriate.
+Practical, proportionate recommendations ranked by risk level.
+We apply the hierarchy of controls: elimination, substitution, engineering controls, administrative measures, then protective equipment.
+Guidance includes likely costs and timeframes where useful.

 Safety Statements